pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_1_Data_Pipelines_creation.md

 Login to CP4D under your John Lineage user and open the "Lineage Project" you have previously created.

-On the Assets tab click the New asset button
+On the Assets tab click the New asset button.

 ![alt text](/Data%20Lineage/images/con-import-0.png)

 ![alt text](/Data%20Lineage/images/con-import-1.png)

-In the "Data access tools" section select "Connection"
+In the "Data access tools" section select "Connection".

 ![alt text](/Data%20Lineage/images/con-import-2.png)